-- 17. The price used to determine the order size should reflect the characteristics of the order and be as close as possible to the final price of execution.
+- 18. The price used to determine the order size should reflect the characteristics of the order and be as close as possible to the final price of execution.
 The price should be checked at the point of order entry and should also be checked following any amendment of the order price by the member submitting the order or whenever other relevant conditions for the execution of an order are amended.
 In particular, in ESMA's view the following price should be used to determine the order size depending on the order type: - a) Limit orders: for plain limit orders (i.e. orders without any price characteristics other than the limit price), the order size should be checked against the LIS thresholds using the limit price. - b) Pegged orders or reference price orders with price protection should be checked using either the pegged/reference price or the limit price.
 The size of the order needs to be determined only at order entry and in case of amendments to the order.
 Movements in the underlying pegged/reference price should not be considered amendments to the order.
 For the purposes of consistency and to ensure that market participants are aware of the methodology used for determining the order size, ESMA considers that trading venues should: i) make the methodology for determining the order size transparent to market participants and use the same methodology for all the orders of the same type and, ii) supervise ex-post that the methodology used ensures that executions are consistently above the LIS threshold (using the execution price as a reference). - c) At-the-close (ATC) orders: in an ATC functionality, order entry should be understood as the start of the ATC session once the closing price has been determined.
-The order size check should be determined using the closing price. - 18.
+The order size check should be determined using the closing price.
+Where the trading venue carries over unexecuted executable orders of the main trading session to the ATC session, it does not need to reassess whether the order is above the LIS-threshold but can continue relying on the initial order size assessment.

 Requirements for Request-for-quote (RFQ) systems: in an RFQ system, the order size check against the relevant LIS threshold should always be performed against the quote (i.e. the response to an RFQ) and not against the request as such.
-ESMA notes that this is a necessary condition to meet the LIS waiver size requirements, as Articles 3(1) and 8(1) of MiFIR specify that pre-trade transparency obligations apply to bids and offers and to actionable indications of interest (AIOIs).
-An AIOI is defined in Article 2(1)(33) of MiFIR as a "message from one member or participant to another within a trading system in relation to available trading interest that contains all necessary information to agree on a trade".
-Hence ESMA considers that a message containing side, size and price information meets the definition of an AIOI.
+ESMA notes that this is a necessary condition to meet the LIS waiver size requirements, as Articles 3(1) and 8(1) of MiFIR specify that pre-trade transparency obligations apply to bids and offers and to actionable indications of interest (AlOIs).

 3.1.2.
-Thresholds conversion
+Threshold conversion

-- 19. Equity instruments: RTS 1 does not foresee the possibility to convert the LIS thresholds into an equivalent number of equity financial instruments for the purpose of assessing compliance of an order with the requirements set out in RTS 1 and trading venues should not convert LIS-size into number of equity instruments.
+- 19. Equity instruments: RTS 1 does not foresee the possibility to convert the LIS thresholds specified in EUR into an equivalent number of equity financial instruments for the purpose of assessing compliance of an order with the requirements set out in RTS 1 and trading venues should not convert the LIS thresholds into number of equity instruments.
 ESMA considers that converting the LIS thresholds in a number of relevant instruments on the basis of the instrument price, which is subject to market fluctuations, may result in assessing inaccurately whether the order meets the requirements in Article 7 of RTS 1. - 20.
-Non-equity instruments: Due to the different nature of trading modalities for non-equity instruments, Article 13 of RTS 2 allows the conversion of trade sizes to the corresponding number of lots.
-ESMA expects that such conversion should be defined in advance by the trading venue for the respective sub-class or sub-asset class6.
+Non-equity instruments: Due to the different nature of trading modalities for non-equity instruments, Article 13 of RTS 2 allows the conversion of thresholds to the corresponding number of lots.
+ESMA expects that such conversion should be defined in advance by the trading venue for the respective sub-class or sub-asset class.